ejolly/pyfit/README.md

 #### Levenberg-Marquardt
 - The optimizer in scipy.optimize.lstsq (`method = 'lm'`), a generally fast and robust algorithm thats a good first go-to for unconstrained, unbounded problems
     - *Cannot handle bounds*

-### Todo
-- Raise warning if provided algorithm that ignores bounds, or visa versa, because lmfit auto falls back to leastsq or nelder.

-- Make search_window flexible to take values separately for each parameter
-- Plotting
-    - Plot generate model curve
-    - Plot correlation between predicted values and real values